A treasury of the Church

 One Lord, one faith, one baptism.
 Sayings of the saints — East and West, ancient and modern — gathered as a single choir, to be tasted slowly.

-May’s gathering · a fresh selection each month
+July’s gathering · a fresh selection each month

 The whole choir of the Great Tradition.